Zinath22/contesthub-client/README.md

 - Integration of react-hook-form in all form pages.
 - Use of toast for CRUD operations instead of alerts.
 - JWT implementation for login authentication and token storage.
-- Pagination integrated for table and card views.